michaelt/extensible-streaming/README.md

 Actually, the items in `Effs fs` needn't be functors, nevertheless, by familiar tricks, `Eff fs` always is, and so we can stream such a bouquet of effects as we please.

 There isn't any need for a special extensible effects library, in particular for a special monad.
 We just need a sum-of-functors (or rather -non-functors) functor containing `scrutinize` and `inject` to put things into the sum and extract them.
-And then we need a few combinators, like `liftEff` and `runEffects` and `foldEffect` to help with the construction of proper effects and with folding over the stream of them.
+Such a thing should be put alongside e.g. `Data.Functor.Sum` in the `transformers` library, or something like that.
+Then any construction anywhere that can make use of a functor constraint can make use of this sort of sum or union of functors and quasi-functors.
+Here, we are using `Stream f m r`, and just need a few combinators, like `liftEff` and `runEffects` and `foldEffect` to help with the construction of proper effects and with folding over the stream of them.

 It is the experience of this writer - perhaps I got something wrong - that `type-aligned` is of value only where one is operating with a functor that splits, like